yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/index.md

  3. **Active: Approved (STU)** - the profile has been approved for use by the regional Technical Design Authority.
 It may be considered as a Standard for Trial Use.
 Any changes will be notified and Change Controlled.
  4. **Active: Implemented (STU)** - whilst still a Standard for Trial Use, the profile has been proven in at least one successful implementation
  5. **Active: Normative** - the profile is widely established and proven, and may be considered Normative
+99) **Deprecated** - the profile has been superceeded and should no longer be used for new implementations

 ## How to read this guide